danhpham2000/Food_Delivery_Time_Prediction/README.md

 ### Goal:
 Given the order details, driver information and distance between the restaurant and destination, predict the time (min) to deliver

+Note: The project is being developed, estimate time completed is by the end of my academic semester (30 May 2023)